aniqatc/css-100/entries/001/README.md

 **Time to Complete**: 30 mins to code, additional 30 mins to search more about key concepts

-**Concepts Learned**: z-index, absolute positioning, flow layout, pseudo-elements
+**Key Concepts**: z-index, absolute positioning, flow layout, pseudo-elements

 **Notes**: